Users Celebrate Arrival of WhatsApp Feature That Allows You to Hide ‘Online’ | Technology

 - Share on Telegram

-The change in WhatsApp gives you the option to choose who can see when you are in the app (see how to use).
+The change in WhatsApp gives you the option to choose who can see when you are in the app.
 You can show the notice to everyone who has your number, just your contacts, a group of contacts, or no one.

 On social media, the release was met with relief by some users, who will have more privacy to browse the app.
 For others, however, the feature has not yet been made available.